Darren Uyenoyama: Ultimate Fighting Championship

 Uyenoyama signed with the Ultimate Fighting Championship in 2011.

 Uyenoyama made his bantamweight debut against Japanese superstar Norifumi Yamamoto at UFC on Fox: Velasquez vs. Dos Santos.
 Uyenoyama defeated heavy favorite Yamamoto via unanimous decision.

-Uyenoyama was expected to make his Flyweight debut at UFC on Fox 3 on May 5, 2012 against John Dodson.
+Uyenoyama was expected to make his Flyweight debut at UFC on Fox 3 on May 5, 2012, against John Dodson.
 However, Uyenoyama was forced out of the bout and replaced by promotional newcomer Tim Elliott.

-Uyenoyama was expected to face Louis Gaudinot on October 5, 2012 at UFC on FX 5.
+Uyenoyama was expected to face Louis Gaudinot on October 5, 2012, at UFC on FX 5.
 However, Gaudinot was forced out of the bout with an injury and replaced by promotional newcomer Phil Harris.
 Uyenoyama submitted Harris in the second round with a rear-naked choke.

-Uyenoyama faced Joseph Benavidez on April 20, 2013 at UFC on Fox 7.
+Uyenoyama faced Joseph Benavidez on April 20, 2013, at UFC on Fox 7.
 Uyenoyama lost the fight via TKO in the second round.

-Uyenoyama was expected to face John Moraga on December 14, 2013 at UFC on Fox 9.
+Uyenoyama was expected to face John Moraga on December 14, 2013, at UFC on Fox 9.
 However, Moraga pulled out of the bout with an undisclosed injury and was replaced by promotional newcomer Alptekin Özkiliç.
 Uyenoyama lost the fight via split decision, and was subsequently released from the promotion shortly after.

 Post-UFC career

 Following his release from the UFC, Uyenoyama signed with Pacific Xtreme Combat in September 2014.
-He faced Shane Alvarez at PXC 45 on October 24, 2014 and won the fight via ground-and-pound TKO in the first round.
+He faced Shane Alvarez at PXC 45 on October 24, 2014, and won the fight via ground-and-pound TKO in the first round.

-On March 13, 2015 he faced Kentaro Watanabe at PXC 47, winning the fight via split decision.
+On March 13, 2015, he faced Kentaro Watanabe at PXC 47, winning the fight via split decision.

-Uyenoyama challenged Riley Dutro for the vacant PXC Flyweight title on November 18, 2016 at PXC 55, losing the fight by TKO (punches) in the first round.
+Uyenoyama challenged Riley Dutro for the vacant PXC Flyweight title on November 18, 2016, at PXC 55, losing the fight by TKO (punches) in the first round.

-Personal life

-Darren Uyenoyama enjoys surfing and is also a gun enthusiastic.

-Coaching

-Darren Uyenoyama is currently the head MMA coach at (CSA) Combat Sports Academy in Dublin, CA. He is also the founder, owner and head coach at (FTCC) Faito Tamashii Combat Club in Daly City, CA. He has promoted several grapplers to earn their black belt.
-He is known as one of the most decorated grapplers in the Bay area.